gabedavidson/Registrar-Office-Simulation_Stack-Queue/README.md

 Comments:
 - I worked on this project alone
 - There is a boolean value called printInfo in RegistrarOffice.cpp initialized as false.
-If you want to see the steps, time-tracking as it happens change to true.
+If you want to see the steps the program takes as well as the time-tracking as it happens, change this value to true.